Learning Outcomes and Competencies

 Urban Health Disparities Competencies (UHDC)

-- Assess and analyze the complex relationship between the structural, social, psychological, environmental, and/or biological determinants of health.
+- Analyze the complex relationship between anti-racism, social justice, and determinants of health.

-- Discuss the historical formations and uses of race and culture as they relate to health disparities research, policy and practice.
+- Discuss structural racism and the historical formations and uses of race and culture in health disparities research, policy and practice.

-- Practice ethical and effective community engagement among under-resourced urban populations.
+- Practice ethical and effective community engagement approaches with historically marginalized urban communities.

-- Develop public health programs and/or interventions that address urban health disparities using a social justice and community-led approach.
+- Assess public health programs/projects that address urban health disparities for their impact on social justice.